 Muharram/Islamic New Year

-In Iraq, Shi'a Muslims, may make a pilgrimage to the Imam Husayn Shrine, on the site of the grave of Husayn ibn Ali.
+In Iraq, some Shi'a Muslims make a pilgrimage to the Imam Husayn Shrine, on the site of the grave of Husayn ibn Ali.
 In Iran, taziya (ta'zieh) or Condolence Theater are performed.
 During Muharram, these take the form of re-enactments of the battle of Karbala.
 In south Asia, similar events are known as such as marsiya, noha and soaz, tabuik or tabut.
 In Jamaica and Trinidad and Tobago, they are known as Hosay or Hussay and are attended by people from a variety of religions and cultures.

 The Islamic New Year is a public holiday in places such as (but not exclusive to) India, Indonesia, Jordan, Malaysia, and the United Arab Emirates.
 It is not a nationwide public holiday in countries such as Australia, Canada, the United Kingdom or the United States.
 However, Islamic businesses and organizations may have altered opening hours and there may be some congestion around mosques, particularly in the evening and at night.

 A year lasts for about 354 days and consists of 12 months in the Islamic/Hijri calendar.
 As the first month of the year, Muharram known as the month of remembrance and it is believed to be the most sacred month.
 Muslims are not allowed to fight during Muharram.
 Some important Islamic historical events that happened during the month include:

 - The Battle of Karbala (currently in Iraq) in the year 680 CE, which enabled Husayn ibn Ali, a grandson of the Prophet Muhammed, and his army to enter the city on the first day of the month.